Regularization versus renormalization: Why are Casimir energy differences so often finite?: Equality between leading Seeley--DeWitt coefficients

-Here the $\{\_,\_,\_\}$ denote various species-dependent linear combinations of the relevant terms.
-For current purposes we do not need to know the specific values of any of the dimensionless coefficients.
-(There are also contributions to the $a_i$ from kinks and corners; but let's stay with smooth boundaries for now.)
+For current purposes we only need qualitative information --- we do not need to know the specific values of any of the dimensionless coefficients.
+(In principle there are also contributions to the $a_i$ from kinks and corners; see for instance reference~\cite{Abalo:2012}; but let's stay with smooth boundaries for now.)
 Above we have retained terms due to both intrinsic and extrinsic curvature, plus a scalar potential $V(x)$.
-One could in principle obtain even more terms from background electromagnetic or gauge fields, but the terms retained above are sufficient for current purposes.
+One could in principle obtain even more terms from non-zero background electromagnetic or gauge fields, but the terms retained above are entirely sufficient for current purposes.